1 - How should I take care of my Laguiole corkscrew or knife?

-Folding knives and waiter style corkscrews are not designed to be placed in a dishwasher.
-You can wash them by hand, being careful never to leave them soaking in the water, dry and grease them properly afterwards.
+Folding knives and waiter-style corkscrews are not designed to be placed in a dishwasher.
+You can wash them by hand, being careful never to leave them soaking in the water, dry and grease them properly afterward.
 Fixed-blade.

 4 - I have a retail store, where can I buy Laguiole cutlery wholesale in the US

 You may apply for a wholesale account at Forge de Laguiole USA here.